rafaelbp92/fitness-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

-This is an Angular web application developed during an Udemy course,
+This is an Angular web application developed during an Udemy course, Some important concepts applied in this project are:

+ - Firebase usage as database
+ - RxJS
+ - State management
+ - Unit Tests

 ## Screenshots